-Clean meat is not only the food system’s equivalent to clean energy, it’s literally cleaner, since it’s free from the bacterial contamination and its production does not involved the drugs that are used in meat production today.
+Clean meat is not only the food system’s equivalent to clean energy, it is also literally cleaner since it’s free from the bacterial contamination and its production does not involve the drugs that are used in meat production today.

 One would imagine that environmental, food safety, and animal advocates would be thrilled by this news.
 But what’s a technological innovation without some controversy?
 As it turns out, there is a small contingent in the animal rights community that balks at the concept.

 The one critique that seems to make any sense is concern over the use of an animal ingredient, fetal bovine serum (FBS), in some research for the development of clean meat.
 While the use of FBS, which is exactly what it sounds like, causes some very reasonable queasiness, the concern should not scuttle the development of this incredibly promising food innovation.

 First, it is important to point out that FBS is already in the past for a few of these companies, and it’s being phased out by the rest.
 While it is sometimes used in very early research and development as a media supplement to support cell growth, it is not necessary and is far from ideal.
 Cells for clean meat development can grow with a wide variety of animal-free components, but when a company is first working to maximize cell multiplication and growth, FBS is currently the most readily available supplement to provide key cell signaling factors in the media.

 Inevitably and quickly, though, companies graduate to non-animal nutrients for a variety of reasons that go beyond just the ick factor.
 For starters, FBS is extremely inconsistent from batch to batch, making it difficult to create consistency in the final product – which is absolutely critical in the mass production of any food.